graphile/crystal/examples/forum/tutorial.md

 comment on function forum_example.person_latest_post(forum_example.person) is 'Get’s the latest post written by the person.';
 ```

 Don’t get too stuck on the function implementations.
 It is fairly easy to discover how to express what you want in SQL through a quick search of the Postgres documentation (which is excellent!).
 These functions are here to give you some examples of what functions in Postgres look like.
-Also note how we added comments to our functions as well, just like we add comments to our tables.
+Also note how we added comments to our functions with the [`COMMENT`](https://www.postgresql.org/docs/9.6/static/sql-comment.html) command, just like we add comments to our tables.

-> **Note:** *All* of these functions would be treated as computed fields by PostGraphQL.
-Any function which complies with the following conditions:
+> **Note:** Any function which meets the following conditions will be treated as a computed field by PostGraphQL:
 >
-> 1. The function has a table row as the *first* argument.
+> 1. The function has a table row as the first argument.
 > 2. The function is in the same schema as the table of the first argument.
 > 3. The function’s name is prefixed by the table first argument’s name.
 >
-> If these conditions are met, the function will be exposed directly on the type, like so:
+> All three of the above functions meet these conditions and as such will be computed fields.
+In GraphQL this ends up looking like:
 >
 > ```graphql
 > type Person {